The plates that define Portland. what they are, where they came from, and where to eat the canonical version.

 The Portland Slice (1990s heirloom)

-Apizza Scholls's 18-inch Neapolitan-ish sourdough pizza, with a thin charred crust, San Marzano tomato and aged mozzarella since 2004.
+Apizza Scholls's 18-inch Neapolitan-style sourdough pizza: a thin charred crust, San Marzano tomato and aged mozzarella, baked in a deck oven on SE Hawthorne since 2004 and the founding Portland address.

 History: Brian and Kim Spangler opened the original Scholls Public House as a wood-fired sourdough bakery in Scholls, Oregon, in 2001.
 By 2004 they had moved to SE Hawthorne in Portland and rebranded as Apizza Scholls, with a deck oven, naturally leavened dough fermented 24 hours and an 18-inch round as the only size.
 The Spanglers were the pioneers of Portland's serious-pizza era.
 The crust is the point: charred, blistered, with the sour from the wild starter cutting the tomato.
 Order at the counter for the dining room or call ahead from 16:00 for pickup.
 Dough sells out.